PacketFence Clustering Guide

 • DHCP listeners: The DHCP listeners will be disabled and packets will not be saved in the database.
 This also means Firewall SSO will not work during that time.

-• Web administration interface: It will still be available in read-only mode for all sections and in read-write mode for the configuration section.
+• Admin interface: It will still be available in read-only mode for all sections and in read-write mode for the configuration section.

 Once the server that is in read-only mode joins a quorum, it will go back in read-write mode and the system will go back to its normal behavior automatically.